Home > How to Join > Membership FAQs

 WE’VE BEEN IN THE CFC WITHOUT JOINING A FEDERATION.
 WHY SHOULD WE CHANGE?

 Perhaps you shouldn’t.
 As you know, joining a federation is not required for participation in the CFC.
 However, most CFC charities choose to affiliate with a federation for key reasons:

 WE’VE BEEN IN THE CFC AS A MEMBER OF ANOTHER FEDERATION.
 CAN WE APPLY WITH YOU?
 WHAT WOULD BE DIFFERENT IF WE DID?

-Normally, not-for-profit organizations decide each year which federation to join for purposes of the CFC.
+Normally, nonprofit organizations decide each year which federation to join for purposes of the CFC.
 See What We Do for an overview of our services.
 If you wish to compare cost, we’ll gladly provide an estimate based upon a hypothetical pledge amount so you can see what you would net.
-This breakdown will detail reductions due to unfulfilled pledges, local administrative overhead, and our own fee.
+This breakdown will detail reductions due to unfulfilled pledges, administrative overhead, and our own fee.
 You will then be able to compare our costs with those of your current federation.

 Make a Difference

 We all have had the experience of seeing a loved one suffer from a serious illness or life-threatening disease and we ask ourselves “What can I do to help reduce the suffering?”